UNT-RITS/UNT-RITS.github.io/website_project/docs/jupyter/jupyter_notebook.md

 * Interactive node job

-	This is for SMALL TEST notebooks that are ran on the visulization login node
+	* This is for **SMALL TEST** notebooks that are ran on the visulization login node

+!!! warning
-	These notebooks maybe terminated if using too much computing resources
+	Interactive notebooks maybe terminated if using too much computing resources, taking too long, or taking too much memory.

 * Compute node job

-	This is for more insentive jobs
+	* This is for more larger, insentive jobs

-	You came run a notebook as a SLURM queueing job
+	* You will run a notebook on a compute node via the SLURM queueing job

-	This is required for using GPU functions
+	* This is required for using GPU functions because you need GPU compute nodes

 ## First time ONLY